adriantrummer/Swaglator/README.md

 # Swaglator

-This little script translates any input into it's "swaglated" form: All lowercase vowels get eliminated.
+This little script translates any input into its "swaglated" form: All lowercase vowels get eliminated.

 Enjoy!